Recommended for Toddlers

 - Understanding the concepts of bigger and smaller is a foundation skill for eventually understanding fractions and parts of a whole.

-- With your child, trace her hand (or foot).
+- With your toddler, trace her hand (or foot).
 Also trace your hand and the hands (or feet) of any other family members, neighbors, or caregivers.

 - Either tape the hands (feet) on the wall or lay them on the floor.
 Do so randomly at first.